patricia-gallardo/insecure-rop/README.md

 clang -m32 -static -fno-stack-protector -o target target.c
 ```

 And start again from the beginning - now with 32 bit.
 Maybe there are different bad bytes this time around?
 Have a look at the bytes produced in the shellcode - debug in gdb - what is going on?
+The offset is probably different in 32 bit...